datasittersclub/site/site/_build/html/_sources/chapter-2.md

 	<img src="_static/images/quinnpic.jpg" alt="Photo of Quinn Dombrowski" />
 </div>

-**Quinn Dombrowski** (Stanford University) is short (about the size of a 10-year-old), with short brown hair, glasses, and light-blue eyes that match her three kids’.
+**Quinn Dombrowski** (Stanford University) is short (about the size of a 10-year-old), with short blue and purple hair (since the pandemic), off-the-wall glasses, and light-blue eyes that match her three kids’.
 Quinn works as an Academic Technology Specialist in the Division of Literatures, Cultures, and Languages at Stanford University, supporting non-English DH scholarship.
 She identifies as non-binary in English, but doesn’t have any preferences about pronouns (just gender-neutral nouns, like “person” and “parent”).
 The Data-Sitters Club is Quinn’s first and only text analysis project in English.
 Usually, “not English” is the one major unifying thread in the projects she works on, which range from comparative multilingual Harry Potter fanfic, to machine learning models for transcribing Spanish and Nahuatl manuscripts, to working on improving natural-language processing resources for Russian.
 Quinn is something like a profoundly unathletic Kristy, if you substitute computers for sports, and add Claudia's fashion sense.

 <div style="float: left; margin-right: 5px;margin-top: 0px;">
 	<img src="_static/images/anoukpic.jpg" alt="Photo of Anouk Lang" />